 “I have 10 years of work experience behind me in the corporate world.
 Recently I decided to become self-employed.
 I did an EcoTraining course in Makuleke in 2007 which I won through the EcoTraining competition at the Getaway show.
 After this upcoming One Year course I have just begun, I aim to start my own business.
 I first need to get to know the basics before pursuing my dream to offer birding and photographic guided tours.”

 If you are looking for a great gap year opportunity or sabbatical, or aspire to become a Professional Field Guide, you will need courage and a wild spirit.
 You will need to love nature, love biodiversity and all it has to offer.
-If you think that this adventure is for you, enquire more about the Professional Field Guide Course with enquiries on [email protected].
+If you think that this adventure is for you, enquire more about the Professional Field Guide Course with enquiries at [email protected].

 Note: To comment as a guest without signing up for Disqus, enter your comment, then fill in your name below “OR SIGN UP WITH DISQUS” as if to sign up but select “I’d rather post as a guest”